Kristina01111000/questionsforsite/README.md

-not ready until october or november another meeting in october to go over website themes deposit at second meeting she wants maintenance contract email her in beginning of october for another meeting
+not ready until october or november another meeting in october to go over website themes deposit at second meeting she wants maintenance contract email her on october 1 for another meeting, get name and have cost ready

 url of website is name of company FaverollesGardens.com buy it to keep it safe